-There are appropriate circumstances when students may need to withdraw from the university (i.e. medical withdrawal, compassionate leave).
+There are appropriate circumstances when students may need to withdraw from the university (i.e., medical or compassionate withdrawal).
 The policies for such withdrawals are the same for both undergraduate and graduate students.
 Types of withdrawals and procedures can be found at: students.asu.edu/drop-add.
 For course withdrawals, contact the University Registrar's Office.